VentuzTechnology/Ventuz.Extension.prerelease/README.md

 #### Resources

 Resources can also be created during the validation phase.
-This process is somewhat more complex, as Ventuz has an internal resource management that prevents duplicate generation and optimally manages memory usage.
+This process is somewhat more complex, as Ventuz has an internal *Resource Management* that prevents duplicate generation and optimally manages memory usage.
 To fulfill this purpose, each resource must be able to identify itself uniquely.
 This is done via its so-called *ParameterSet* and its *ResourceGenerator*.
 In Vx these two factors are combined to keep it as simple as possible.

 Each node has access to resource generation functions.
 In the current version of Vx the following resources are available:
 * **Mesh**